Belgian tennis great Justine Henin receives the highest honor from the ITF - ExBulletin

 Belgian tennis great Justine Henin receives the highest honor from the ITF

-The International Tennis Federation has awarded Justine Henin its highest honor, the Philippe Chatrier Award.
+LONDON (AP) The International Tennis Federation has awarded Justine Henin its highest accolade, the Philippe Chatrier Award.

 Henin won seven Grand Slam singles titles, an Olympic gold medal and was part of the Belgian team that won the 2001 Fed Cup, now called the Billie Jean King Cup.